shvchk/padavan-wireguard-client/docs/README.md

       Paste it into your browser's address bar manually and hit Enter, since GitHub doees not allow active links with non-standard protocols.
     </details>

-1. Ability to copy files to your router.
+3. Ability to copy files to your router.<br>
     SFTP is usually used for this, which is based on SSH.

     <details>